markboulton/embl-digital-projects/digital-strategy.md

 # Digital strategy

-An over-arching strategy for the work of the digital team at EMBL.
+- Project status: Live
 - Dependencies: Sign-off from governance
-- Status: Live

 ### Summary

+An over-arching strategy for the work of the digital team at EMBL.

 *Raise EMBL's profile* through embl.org and media engagement; *Build cohesion* through branding, intranet and design systems; and